 The Stanford Prison Experiment aimed to establish the cause of abuse by guards reported in American prisons.

-Dr. Philip Zimbardo used 24 college students for the experiment, assigning half the role of prisoner and half the position as guards.
+Dr. Philip Zimbardo used 24 college students for the social psychology experiment, assigning half the role of prisoner and half the position of guard.

 Before the experiment began, the guards, whilst told not to cause physical harm, were told they had free rein to cause psychological harm.

 “You can create in the prisoners feelings of boredom, a sense of fear to some degree, you can create a notion of arbitrariness that their life is totally controlled by us, by the system, you, me, and they’ll have no privacy … We’re going to take away their individuality in various ways.
 In general, what all this leads to is a sense of powerlessness.
 That is, in this situation we’ll have all the power and they’ll have none.”